interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ### Packet

-The ILP Packet is the core data structure of the interledger protocol.
-The ILP Packet is attached to each transfer in the Interledger payment, so the recipient of the transfer can confirm the reason for the transfer.
+The ILP Payment Packet is the core data structure of the interledger protocol.
+The ILP Payment Packet is attached to each transfer in the Interledger payment, so the recipient of the transfer can confirm the reason for the transfer.

-The ILP Packet has two major consumers, who use it differently:
+The ILP Payment Packet has two major consumers, who use it differently:

 - Connectors use the [ILP Address][] contained in the packet to route the payment.
 - The receiver of the payment uses the packet to identify the packet and which condition to fulfill.